New! Parent-Ally Mentor Interns

-Paid part-time intern positions are filled by parents who have triumphed over challenges associated with substance use disorders and poverty and are stable in their recovery.
+Paid part-time intern positions are open to fathers and mothers who have triumphed over challenges associated with substance use disorders, poverty, and the child welfare dependency process and are stable in their recovery.

 Parents who have faced and overcome challenges associated with poverty and substance use disorders possess valuable knowledge, skills, and insight that make them experts in ways that others are not.
 They can make a positive difference in the lives of other parents through their empathy, understanding, and support.